duckietown/duckietown-manual/src/60-learning-experiences/lx-general-procedure.md

 - A computer ready to run any Duckietown learning experience.
 ```

-This page describes the general setup and workflow for Duckietown learning experiences.
+This page describes the setup and general workflow for Duckietown learning experiences.
+Specific instructions for each available LX are detailed in the following pages of this manual.

 ```{note}
 To create your own LXs, see: [](creating-new-lxs).